fabioplz/secure_digital_twins/README.md

 The repository implements the above framework using a microservices architecture and containerization for modularity and scalability.
 Key technologies include:
 - **Java & Python:** Core languages for implementing the FHIR server, transformation service, and other microservices.
-- **Docker:** Containerization of services (e.g., ETL components, security proxies) to ensure isolated, reproducible environments.
+- **Docker:** Containerization of services (e.g., ET components, security proxies) to ensure isolated, reproducible environments.
 - **Apache Kafka:** Used for real-time data ingestion and inter-service communication.
 - **HAPI FHIR JPA Server & PostgreSQL:** Managing and storing healthcare data in FHIR/HL7 format.
 - **Nginx & Keycloak:** Acting as a reverse proxy for secure communication and managing authentication and authorization.